Broken Tooth Filling: When to Go In & What’s Next?

 You may start panicking at the thought of a broken filling in tooth scenario, but you have nothing to worry about.
 While a broken tooth filling is a serious matter, and you’ll want to get to your dentist as soon as you can, there are things you can do in the meantime to mitigate the issue and reduce any potential irritation.

-In this article, we’ll walk you through everything you need to know regarding these types of dental emergencies.
+If you are dealing with a broken filling in tooth, we’ll walk you through everything you need to know regarding this type of dental emergency.
 Keep reading to learn more.

 What Are the Causes of a Broken Dental Filling?

 Dental fillings are considered a restorative procedure.
 If you have any, you’re in the majority, as most people require dental fillings to treat cavities.
-However, dental restorations don’t exactly last forever, which means if you’ve had restorative work done, you may end up with a cracked or broken filling at some point.
+However, dental restorations don’t exactly last forever, which means if you’ve had restorative work done, you may end up with a cracked crown or a broken filling in tooth structures at some point.

 There are several reasons why dental fillings fail, including:

-How to Tell You Have a Broken or Cracked Filling
+How to Tell You Have a Cracked or Broken Filling In Tooth

-In some instances, you may have a broken or cracked filling and not realize it.
+In some instances, you may have a broken filling in tooth structures and not realize it.
 If you have mercury fillings, it’s easy to see if something is missing.
 However, composite fillings and ceramic fillings are tooth-colored, which can make it difficult to see that they’re missing.

 Of course, there are other symptoms that something’s wrong with your dental fillings, such as:

-If you notice that you have a broken or missing dental filling, you’ll want to make an emergency dental appointment to have it fixed.
+If you notice that you have a missing or broken filling in tooth structure, you’ll want to assess the dental emergency as soon as possible to have it fixed.
 Since you may not be able to see your dentist on the same day your filling fell out or broke, you’ll want to take the following steps to ensure the best outcome:

-Keep in mind that with mild symptoms, you should be okay for two to three days.
+Keep in mind that with mild symptoms from a broken filling in tooth structures, you should be okay for two to three days.
 However, if you’re experiencing severe pain, fluid discharge, or bleeding, you’ll need to see your dental professional immediately.

 Whether you need a routine checkup or help with a broken tooth filling, the dental professionals at Wayzata Dental can help.
 Give us a call today to schedule an appointment, inquire about our restorative services, or if you’re experiencing a dental emergency.